Platinum, Gold and Black Credit Cards Comparison

 - Higher point caps than standard cards

-Gold credit cards have slightly higher income and credit history requirements than standard cards – but not as high as those of platinum or black cards.
-For example, the Suncorp Clear Options Gold credit card has a minimum income requirement of $30,000, while some standard cards have credit limits as low as $15,000.
+Gold credit cards also have slightly higher income and credit history requirements than standard cards – but not as high as those of platinum or black cards.

 Platinum credit cards

-Platinum credit cards build on the benefits offered by gold credit cards by providing a wider range of features and more flexibility.
-They are designed for people who regularly pay with plastic, and want to be rewarded for it in a range of ways.
+Platinum credit cards are considered more premium than gold cards and offer a wider range of features and more flexibility.
+They are designed for people who want to get more value from regularly paying with plastic.
 In comparison to gold options, platinum cards may include:

 The features you can expect from a Platinum credit card

-- Complimentary international travel insurance with broader covers, domestic interstate flight inconvenience insurance and car hire insurance
+- Complimentary international travel insurance with higher covers, domestic interstate flight inconvenience insurance and car hire insurance

 - Complimentary purchase protection insurance